ATTX-project/ATTX-project.github.io/attx_project/Deploying-ATTX-SB-on-Kontena.md

 With a Kontena infrastructure platform in place, it's time to deploy our ATTX Semenatic Broker service stack.
 In Kontena, these are configured in a [YAML file](https://www.kontena.io/docs/references/kontena-yml.html), which [supports most of of the Docker-Compose v2 variables](https://www.kontena.io/docs/references/docker-compose-support.html) but with a structure similar (e.g. in volume declaration) to [Docker Compose v3 YML](https://docs.docker.com/compose/compose-file/).

-In practice (after some trial and error, but also with friendly help from Kontena staff) starting with [the Docker Compose v3 YAML file that we use with Docker Swarm](https://github.com/ATTX-project/platform-deployment/blob/dev/swarm-mode-cpouta/attx-swarm.yml), we were able to create a Kontena stack file ([attx-kontena.yml](https://github.com/ATTX-project/platform-deployment/blob/feature-kontena/attx-kontena/attx-kontena.yml)), which we could deploy as following:
+In practice (after some trial and error, but also with friendly help from Kontena staff), starting with [the Docker Compose v3 YAML file that we use with Docker Swarm](https://github.com/ATTX-project/platform-deployment/blob/dev/swarm-mode-cpouta/attx-swarm.yml), we were able to create a Kontena stack file ([attx-kontena.yml](https://github.com/ATTX-project/platform-deployment/blob/feature-kontena/attx-kontena/attx-kontena.yml)), which we could deploy as following:

 `$ sudo kontena stack create -name attx attx-kontena.yml`